Are You Missing B2? Discover the Symptoms of Vitamin Deficiency

 dietary reference intakes, water soluble vitamin, dietary intake, riboflavin supplements, abnormal organic acids, food and nutrition board

 Toxicokinetics is the study of how a chemical enters and leaves an organism.
-It’s important to understand toxicokinetics when studying the toxicity of a substance because it can help determine how much of a substance is needed to cause adverse effects and how long those effects will last.
+Understanding toxicokinetics is important when studying a substance’s toxicity because it can help determine how much of a substance is needed to cause adverse effects and how long those effects will last.

 For example, let’s say you’re exposed to a chemical that’s quickly absorbed into your bloodstream.
 If that chemical is also quickly eliminated from your body, the level of exposure and potential toxicity will be low.